Last Updated on February 5, 2025

 A Quartet of Islands on the Georgian Coast

-The Golden Isles are also fairly easy on the pocketbook since there’s a wide choice of hotels in the area.
-They range from budget motels in the town of Brunswick near the Interstate, to spacious suites in coastal resorts, with prices to match.
+Nevertheless, if you don’t want to pay that premium you’ll find a wide choice of hotels in the area in many price ranges, They range from budget motels in the town of Brunswick near the Interstate, to spacious suites in coastal resorts.
+With prices to match, of course.

-It was an interesting show to walk about, and we spent an hour or two at it .
-Then we walked over to nearby Mallory Street to wander in and out of several shops along it.
+The shows are held in Postell Park, on Beachview Drive off Mallory Street.
+It was an interesting show to walk about, and we spent an hour or two at it.
+We spent another hour afterward on Mallory Street, wandering in and out of its shops.

 Historic Fort Frederica

-As you stroll along the former Broad Street, now all grass, you see the foundations of the old homes.
-They were made with tabby, a mixture of limestone, sand and oyster, as well as parts of the old battery along the river.
+Once a small town, following the outbreak of peace, Frederica slowly descended into oblivion.
+Today, you can walk about the old military town that, at its peak, had more than 70 houses.
+You can see their foundations as you stroll along the former Broad Street, now all grass.
+They were made with tabby, a mixture of limestone, sand, and oyster, as well as parts of the old battery along the river.
 It’s a place well worth visiting whether you’re a history buff or not.

 Jekyll Island

-The following morning we set out across the Lowcountry marshland for Jekyll Island, another of the Golden Isles of Georgia, only about 15 minutes away.
-The marsh is punctuated every now and then by hammocks, and crisscrossed by little rivulets catching the flow and ebb of the tide.
+The following morning, we set out across the Lowcountry marshland for Jekyll Island, another of the Golden Isles, only about 15 minutes away.
+The marsh is punctuated every now and then by hammocks and crisscrossed by little rivulets catching the flow and ebb of the tide.

-While we found St. Simons to be a fairly spread out and a laid-back beach community, Jekyll Island turned out to be just the opposite in size and temperament.
-Although the east side of the island, like St. Simons, draws a beach crowd, the main appeal for many is the upscale Jekyll Island Club, a hotel and National Historic Landmark on the west side.
+While we found St. Simons to be a fairly spread-out and laid-back beach community, our experience was that Jekyll Island is the opposite in size and temperament.
+Although the east side of the island, like St. Simons, draws a beach crowd.
+But the main appeal for many is its upscale Jekyll Island Club.
+On the west side of the island, the Club is part of Jekyll’s National Historic Landmark District.
+The beautiful 240-acre district has a total of 33 buildings.
+(You can learn more about the island’s unique past at the Mosaic Jekyll Island Museum.)

-When we approached the hotel, a beautiful 19th century building complete with turret and a broad front porch, the first thing we saw were a couple playing croquet on the manicured lawn.
+When we approached the Club’s beautiful 19th-century building, complete with a turret and a broad front porch, the first thing we saw was a couple playing croquet on the manicured lawn.
 They were wearing all white, appropriately giving a Gatsby-like look to the whole place.
+We soon found Gatsby both inside and out, with the whole place retaining a bit of Gilded Age panache.

 Cottages for the Ultra-Wealthy on the Golden Isles